ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 plus folders like `vendor` and `public` that can hold many other files of the developer's choice

 <!--
-If addons are installed accidentally with `npm install` or `yarn install`, the blueprints can be run with .... what?
+If addons are installed accidentally with `npm install`, `yarn install`, or `pnpm install`, the blueprints can be run with .... what?

 Added by @maxwondercorn:
 What is now below - were should it go in the guide

-If you accidentally install an Ember addon using either npm or Yarn, the default blueprint will not run.
+If you accidentally install an Ember addon using either npm, Yarn, or pnpm, the default blueprint will not run.
 To run the blueprint use:

 ```shell
 ember generate <addon-name>
 ```
 -->

-## npm and Yarn
+## Package Managers

-Ember CLI supports both [npm](https://www.npmjs.com) and [Yarn](https://yarnpkg.com/) for node modules management.
+Ember CLI supports [npm](https://www.npmjs.com), [Yarn](https://yarnpkg.com/), and [pnpm](https://pnpm.io)
+for node modules management.

 By default, new apps use `npm`.
 Both tools offer similar functionality, and which one to choose is up to the developer's preference.
-Dependencies listed in `package.json` can be installed with either `npm install` or `yarn install`.
+Dependencies listed in `package.json` can be installed with `npm install`, `yarn install`, or `pnpm install`.
 The files for those packages are added to the `node_modules` folder of the app.

-There are two ways to switch from `npm` to `yarn`.
+There are two ways to switch from the default package manager, `npm`.
-Either include an option when the app is created, like `ember new --yarn`, or run `yarn install` to generate a `yarn.lock` file.
+Either include an option when the app is created, like `ember new --yarn` or `ember new --pnpm`, or run `yarn install` or `pnpm install` to generate the package manager's asosciated lockfile file.
-Ember will detect the `yarn.lock` file and start using it instead for any `ember install some-addon-name` commands.
+Ember will detect the lockfile and start using it instead for any `ember install some-addon-name` commands.
 Don't forget to delete the `package-lock.json` file if the app already has one.